MauraSlavin/HouseholdFinances/README.md

 ## Splits Table
 1. ID*
-2. TransactionID*: link to transaction in Transactions table
+2. TransactionID*: ID of transaction in Transactions table
 3. Amount*: float (2 decimal places) - amount of this portion of the transaction
 4. Category*: what category this portion of the transaction belongs to